andortizg/RoMCaT/README.md

 4) Set A15 jumper for 32 or 64 KB ROM (27C256 or 27C512, respectively)

 *** 64 KB ROM with two 32 KB programs (0000 - 80000 / 8000 - FFFF)
-1) Set the A15 jumper to 32 KB
+1) Set the corresponding jumper to 32 KB
-2) Install the sliding switch to change the ROM page (A15 to Vcc / A15 to ground).
+2)  change the ROM page (A15 to Vcc / A15 to ground).

 # Disclaimer